-The Kennel Club has announced the most recent updates to the breed-specific health testing and screening schedule for the Assured Breeder Scheme (ABS), aimed to further improve dog health and responsible breeding.
+The Kennel Club has announced the most recent updates made to the Assured Breeder Scheme (ABS) to further improve dog health and responsible breeding.

-The range of breed-specific health testing and screening requirements and recommendations under the ABS is regularly reviewed following consultations with breed clubs and councils and with the agreement and advice from the Kennel Club Dog Health Group, in a collaborative effort to ensure that health and welfare issues are kept at the forefront of what the scheme sets out to achieve: the encouragement of responsible breeding.
+A range of breed-specific health testing requirements and recommendations have been introduced following consultations with breed clubs and councils and with the agreement and advice from the Kennel Club Dog Health Group, in a collaborative effort to ensure that health and welfare issues are kept at the forefront of what the scheme sets out to achieve: the encouragement of responsible breeding.

 Bill Lambert, Kennel Club Health and Breeder Services Manager, said: “The Assured Breeder Scheme is designed to be flexible and is constantly evolving.
 The latest updates will help to maintain maximum progress for dog health improvements and encourage good breeding practices, to protect the future of our much-loved pedigree dogs and ensure that puppy buyers can be easily signposted to breeders who do all they can to produce healthy pups.

-“Recommendations have been added for five breeds and a requirement has been added for a further breed, and these have come about as a direct result of input from those who love and care for their breeds – the breed clubs and councils we work with.
+“Requirements have been added for three breeds and recommendations have been added for a further four breeds, and these have come about as a direct result of input from those who love and care for their breeds – the breed clubs and councils we work with.
 These updates demonstrate how we adapt the scheme to the specific needs of different breeds with regards to health testing and welfare, and will have a positive impact on the breeds involved as well as the wider pedigree dog population.”

 The list of ABS breed specific requirements and recommendations is updated twice a year to ensure that they remain relevant and of maximum health benefit to all dogs bred by Kennel Club Assured Breeders.
 Further tests can be expected to be announced as they are developed.